krvoje/ca-bibd-generator/README.md

         breed the next generation by some *mutation* procedure compute *fitness* of each individual
         based on *fitness* determine which individuals survive

+They are a [metaheuristic](https://en.wikipedia.org/wiki/Metaheuristic) (i.e. *guessing*) technique, generally useful for solving problems with a large solution space, where solving them using more exact techniques is infeasible.

+## BIBD (Balanced Incomplete Block Design)

+A *Balanced Incomplete Block Design* is a particular type of incidence structure (e.g. graph) that satisfies specific conditions.

+## The actual algorithm

+Incidence structures lend themselves well to matrix representation.
+If we use a (*v* x *b*) matrix where *rows* are *vertices*, and *cols* are *blocks*, we codify incidences (or their absence) using zeros and ones.

+                                                    0101001
+                                                    0011100
+                                                    1001010
+                                                    0000111
+                                                    1010001
+                                                    0110010
+                                                    1100100